Where are they now? The Arsenal XI from Mikel Arteta’s first game as boss in 2019

 In his reply, Arteta said: “I’m really surprised and I don’t know if he’s talking about the politics when he was starting every match or the politics when he wasn’t playing.
 Really surprised about it.”

 Meow.
-Happily, Leno is performing well at Fulham as the Cottagers look to secure a surprise top-half finish.
+Happily, Leno performed well last season at newly-promoted Fulham as they punched above their weight to secure an impressive midtable finish.

 RB: Ainsley Maitland-Niles